bradut/SlingBox-Channel-Changer-TVGuide/README.md

 Requirements:
 - a data source that provides information about TV channels and programs
-- a SlingBox Server Wrapper that controls the SlingBoxes.
+- a Slinger Server Wrapper that controls the SlingBoxes.

 These three components (TvGuide Web App, TvGuide Data Source and the SlingBox Server) can be located in the same machine or in different machines: in the same network or across the Internet.